suites-dev/docs.suites.dev/docs/recipes/index.md

 ---
 sidebar_position: 3
-title: Advanced Examples
+title: Recipes
 description: Real-world examples and patterns for testing with Suites
 ---

-# Advanced Examples
+# Recipes

-> **What this covers:** Advanced, real-world examples for testing with Suites across various technologies \
+> **What this covers:** Real-world examples for testing with Suites across various technologies \
 > **Best for:** Developers looking for practical patterns beyond core testing concepts

-This section contains advanced, real-world examples demonstrating how to use Suites with various technologies and frameworks.
+This section contains real-world examples demonstrating how to use Suites with various technologies and frameworks.
 These examples go beyond the core testing concepts and show practical patterns for common scenarios.

 ## Examples Repository